-The MCO shall comply with the STATE's requests for data from the STATE or its actuary for rate-setting purposes.
-The MCO shall make the data available within thirty (30) days from the date of the request and in accordance to the STATE's specifications, including providing a data certification in accordance with section 11.6 of this Contract.
+The MCO shall comply with requests for data from the STATE or its actuary for rate-setting purposes.
+The MCO shall make the data available within thirty (30) days from the date of the request and in accordance with the STATE's specifications, including providing a data certification in accordance with section 11.6 under this Contract.
 [Minnesota Rules, Part 9500.1460, subpart 16]